efokschaner/terraform-provider-factorio/README.md

 TODO: Add gifs.

-_Current Status:_ Barely functional and entirely useless.
+_Current Status:_ Barely functional and mostly useless.

 Inspired by the likes of: